 In 1997 the Shetland Society of Wellington celebrated its 75th anniversary with the publication of Chips off the Auld Rock: Shetlanders in New Zealand written by Susan and Graham Butterworth.
 This book is both a history of Shetland settlement and a flavour of Shetland life in New Zealand.
-Copies are still available for $25 (plus $5 for postage within NZ if required).
+Copies are still available for $25 (plus $8 for postage within NZ if required, and an additional $4 if to a rural delivery address).
 Post your payment to the Society, or send an email to firstname.lastname@example.org to make an alternative arrangement for payment and collection.

 On this History page we will feature excerpts from Chips off the Auld Rock along with articles, snippets, photos and memories from our members and others with an interest in Shetland.
 Contributions are very welcome and can be sent to email@example.com

 Sir Robert & Lady Anna Stout - links to our Society